Places of Interest

 Where is Speyside

 Speyside sits between two International Airports, Aberdeen and Inverness.
-The main towns are Forres, Elgin and Keith.
-There is car hire available at both airports, and in Moray Speyside itself.
+The valley runs from Newtonmore in the south, through Kingussie to Aviemore, then past Nethy Bridge to Grantown on Spey and from there on into Moray.
+There is car hire available at both airports, and in Speyside itself.
 An increasingly popular alternative is to hire a campervan or motorhome, available locally.
-The principal trunk road running east-west through Moray Speyside is the A96, with the A95 connecting Aviemore and Keith.
+The principal trunk road running north from the Central Belt is the A9 and east-west through Moray Speyside is the A96 from Aberdeen to Inverness, with the A95 connecting Aviemore and Keith.
 There is a good network of local roads connecting communities, but watch out for the local tractors and wildlife.